Superconductivity Proximate to Non-Abelian Fractional Spin Hall Insulator in Twisted Bilayer MoTe$_2$

 \paragraph{Hartree-Fock Band Calculations.} {Because of computational constraints, our exact diagonalization studies are limited to a single band per valley.
 To account for corrections from emptying the first moir\'{e} bands and to focus on the half-filled second moir\'{e} bands ($\nu_h = 3$), we performed self-consistent Hartree–Fock calculations at $\nu_h = 2$, including the four highest moir\'{e} bands.
 The corresponding renormalized bands and their quantum geometries are provided in the Supplementary Materials~\cite{supp}.}

 \paragraph{Exact Diagonalization.} We make use of spin $\mathrm{U}_s(1)$, moir\'{e} translation to divide the many-body Fock space into subspaces of fixed hole number, magnetization, and momentum.
-When applicable, we also apply $C_2^y$ and time-reversal symmetries.
-Within each subspace, the many-body Hamiltonian isrepresented with a sparse matrix, and diagonalized using Krylov methods.
-Using the exact diagonalization results, we also compute the intervalley entanglement for various many-body states.
-The intervalley entanglement entropy~[Fig.~\ref{fig:M3_SCQuantities}(a)] is defined as
+When applicable, we also apply $C_2^y$, valley-reduced inversion~\cite{jia2024moire,ahn2024non}, and time-reversal symmetries.
+Within each subspace, the many-body Hamiltonian is represented with a sparse matrix, and diagonalized using Krylov methods.

-where $\hat{\rho}_{0,\uparrow}$ is the $K$-valley reduced density operator of the many-body ground state, obtained by partially tracing out the $K'$-valley Hilbert space.
-Other quantities have been defined in the main text.
+We note that we estimate the superconducting coherence length as $\ell_\text{SC}\approx 1.83\,a_M$~\cite{supp}, which is less than the side lengths of the finite lattices used in our calculations.
+As such, we expect superconducting pairing to be visible, despite finite-size effects~\cite{supp}.

-\textit{- Note Added}: While finalizing this manuscript, we became aware of a similar result \cite{das2025fractionaltopologicalinsulatorsoddinteger}.
-In this paper, the authors tuned the intervalley interaction in a different form from Eq.~\eqref{eq:interaction}, and also found a superconductor between the ferromagnetic Chern insulator and fractional quantum spin Hall insulator at half-filling.
+\textit{- Note Added}: While finalizing this manuscript, we became aware of a paper with some overlapping results~\cite{das2025fractional}.
+In this paper, the authors tuned the intervalley interaction in a different form from Eq.~\eqref{eq:interaction}, and also found a superconductor between the ferromagnetic Chern insulator and non-Abelian fractional spin Hall insulator at half-filling.